Collaborative Project for Technological Convergence Related to Enabling Technologies

-Grant applications that do not satisfy the above requirements will be rejected.
+Applications that do not satisfy the requirements listed above will be rejected.

-Attachments other than the mandatory attachments specified above, as well as any links to websites in the grant application, will not be included in the application review process.
+Attachments other than the mandatory and optional attachments specified above, as well as any links to websites in the grant application, will not be reviewed.

 • Novelty and boldness of hypotheses or research questions.